Bennykillua/Getting-started-in-Technical-Writing/README.md

 # Markdowns

-Markdown is an incredibly powerful writing tool which will allow you to create rich content for the web far faster than almost any other method.
+Markdown is an incredibly powerful writing language that allows you create rich formatted text.

+## Who created Markdown?

+John Gruber and Aaron Swartz in 2004.
+At the moment, Markdown is now one of the world’s most popular markup languages.

+Other examples of markup languages are HTML and reStructuredText.

+## Simple Syntax in Markdowns

 # Git commands and Markdown